OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-04-Authentication-and-Secure-Communication-Failures.md

 | --- | --- | --- | --- |
 | TBD | TBD | TBD | TBD |

+## The Gist

+No-code/low-code applications typically connect to business-critical data via connections set up by business users, which can often result in insecure communication.

 ## Description

-Low-code/no-code applications typically connect to business-critical data.
-Due to common mistakes or lack of security expertise, connections are often set up insecurely using plaintext protocols or weak credentials.
+No-code/low-code applications typically connect to business-critical data across on-prem, Saas, PaaS and cloud.
+Applications use built-in connectors, which allow easy connections to various services.
+Connections offer a variety of security configuration, including communication protocols, authentication flows and types of credentials used.
+In many cases, connections are set up by business users, which can often result in deviation from best practice.

 ## Impact